 The app used technologies such as RollUp and Preact for components and bundling.
 Rendering was done with WebGL and Canvas, while Web Workers was used for thread management.

 Another interesting JAMstack progressive web app is Squoosh launched by Google’s Chrome team in 2018.
 It’s also hosted on Netlify and it makes use of Netlify’s custom header control and simple redirects API (resource link).

 Squoosh is a free-to-use image compression web app that allows you to preview the effect of different comparisons on your picture in your browser.

 Cloudinary a cloud-based image and video management services made CloudyCAM PWA demonstrate what they can do.
 Basically you can use them to manage web and mobile media assets.
-The PWA itself is built on Next.js and hosted on ZEIT Now v2 Serverless platform.
+The PWA itself is built on Next.js and hosted on Vercel v2 Serverless platform.

 I had real trouble finding JAMstack PWAs.
 It boils down to this: if a company behind an app doesn’t tell that their PWA is built with JAMstack tools it’s extremely hard to figure it out (please share your ways with me on twitter).

 Appspeed has a nice list of product-ready, open-source JAMstack apps examples here.

 Progressive web apps are yielding great results for brands around the world.
 They can boost conversions and increase customer engagement.
 Since they offer a native-app-like experience they are more cost-effective than traditional mobile apps.